 - practical sessions on opening bank accounts, renting apartments, and healthcare facilities;

 - a panel of graduate students who will talk about their experiences and provide tips and ideas for settling in comfortably;

 - a panel of faculty members and graduate students focusing on the challenges of graduate life in an American university; and

 - opportunities to interact with Americans in a number of social activities, including those related to innovative service learning requirements.

 Your daily program will start after breakfast with a session at 9:00 a.m. and run through till 5:00 p.m., with a break for lunch.
 There will also be optional evening sports and recreational activities.

 There will be field trips to see an entertaining outdoor drama, Tecumseh, a boat-ride on the Ohio River, a trip to the historic city of Marietta, and a visit to Amish country with a geography professor from Ohio University.
 You will also participate in a weekend homestay in Cleveland, Ohio.

 Living on campus: During your stay at Ohio University, you will be living in an on-campus dormitory.
-All Fulbright grantees will be living on the same floor, which will be divided into a male wing and a female wing.
+All Fulbright grantees will be living in the same building and will be housed in male and female wings.
 You will be housed in double or triple occupancy rooms, with several rooms sharing a common bathroom.

 Upon arrival, you will pick up your Ohio University ID cards, which will allow you access to the Campus Care (health) Center, the Ping Recreational Center, Alden Library and so on.
 The ID cards will also serve as your meal cards.
 The rooms are equipped with Ethernet and Internet service, but computers are not provided.
 Alden Library and many buildings on campus are equipped with computers.
 Please be aware that health insurance will only be covered when you arrive on campus during the program dates- July 28-August 18- so if you arrive earlier than July 28 or leave later than August 18, you will not be covered by the program health insurance.

 Campus Map: http://www.ohio.edu/athens/campus.pdf